PolITiGenomics

 April 21st, 2010 dd Posted in genomics, IT No Comments »

-A previous cloud post, Puff piece, has gotten a bit of attention from Jason Stowe and Informatics Iron.
+A previous cloud post, Puff piece, has gotten a bit of attention from and .
 While the Informatics Iron piece was positive, Mr. Stowe took issue with some of the points I made.
 First, he says that my claim that IT and software engineering is needed to get things running on the cloud is inaccurate.

 You are implying that to get running in the cloud, an end user must worry about the “IT expertise” and “software engineering” needed to get applications up and running.
 I believe this is a straw-man, an incorrect assertion to begin with.